VlachosGroup/Zacros-Wrapper/_sources/Example.rst.txt

 .. literalinclude:: ../examples/Single_trajectory.py
    :language: python

-This produces several .png with data within the folder with the Zacros files.
+This produces several .png images with data within the folder with the Zacros files.

 Running and analyzing multiple trajectories
 ---------------------------------------------